canmom/rasteriser/readme.md

 ## Third party code

 Includes the [CImg](http://cimg.eu/) library.
 The license is contained in the vendor/cimg/ folder along with the header file.
+Includes [tinyobjloader](https://github.com/syoyo/tinyobjloader) by syoyo.
+The license is written at the top of the header file.

 Needed for compilation:
 - [OpenGL Mathematics (GLM)](https://github.com/g-truc/glm), which should be installed using [Conan](https://www.conan.io/) as described below.